monteiroleonardo/GlobalPastureYieldGapAnalysis/README.md

 Rscripts are available to calculate pasture yield gap analysis at global scale.

-The result of this analysis is published in: (https://onlinelibrary.wiley.com/doi/abs/10.1111/gcb.14925)
+The result of this analysis is published in Global Change Biology jounal: (https://onlinelibrary.wiley.com/doi/abs/10.1111/gcb.14925)